The AI Control Problem

 For a second example, consider AI systems that automate, not the launch of military weapons, but the rapid buying or selling of financial assets.
 Two or more of these systems could interact in a way that destabilises the entire global financial system.
 Such interactions are believed to lie at the root of various controversial “flash crash” episodes in which, so far, the damage has been relatively localised.
 However, there is no guarantee that future recurrences will likewise have only limited impact.

-Again, consider a company that develops an AI system with powerful new capabilities, and which deploys this AI to create and issue messages on social media that stimulate consumers to purchase services from the company.
-These messages might vary on account of events happening in the world, so that they appear particularly relevant.
+Fourth, consider a company that develops an AI system with powerful new capabilities, and which deploys this AI to create and issue messages on social media that stimulate consumers to purchase services from the company.
+These messages might vary on account of recent events reported in the news, so that they appear particularly relevant.
 As revenues soar, the company may be encouraged to give that AI system more autonomy, rather than slowing down its performance with human reviews of all its proposals.
 But then, roughly as happened with the Tay chatbot released by Microsoft in 2016, some of the messages could contain unexpected material that provokes a severe backlash.
 Enraged observers might initiate hostile measures in response to these extreme communications.

 - The global climate – using geoengineering capabilities